BSI-Bund/de.fac2/README.md

 ![Urkunde](https://github.com/tsenger/de.fac2/blob/master/docs/CC/1060_de.fac2_Urkunde_Header.png)

 The implementation of this applet on a G+D Sm@rtCafe Expert 7.0 javacard was [certified by the BSI on May 8, 2020](https://github.com/tsenger/de.fac2/blob/master/docs/CC/1060_de.fac2_Urkunde.pdf).
 This repository contains all sources of the applet.
 However, the G+D libraries for the Sm@rtCafe platform cannot be provided here.
 These can only be obtained directly from G+D.

+# Note
+The FIDO U2F Authenticator applet described in this certification procedure is set up as a pilot project, which is not intended for production.
+For this reason some requirements of the produced TOE were only exemplary implemented and do not correspond to the requirements for secure products.
+The certificate is only intended to show the feasibility by means of an exemplary certification.